topshed/PiClubSushi/README.md

 ##The following sheets are available:

-1. **GettingStarted**: a single page diagram of where all the cables and peripherals go on a Pi
-2.
-3. **mallow**: an annotated Fritzing diagram for a simple marshmallow squeezing game
-4. **led-scratch**: a breadboard project to light a single led using scratch (includes Fritzing diagram).
+1. **led-scratch**: a breadboard project to light a single led using scratch (includes Fritzing diagram).
+2. **runningpython**: How to run the Geany IDE on a Pi for Python coding
-4.1 **led-gpiozeroBETA**: a breadboard project to light a single led using Python and GPIOZero 4.2 **pwmled-gpiozeroBETA**: Vary the brightness of an LED through PWM with GPIOZero 4.3 **RGBLed-gpiozeroBETA**: Control the colours of an RGB LED using GPIOZero
+3. **led-gpiozeroBETA**: a breadboard project to light a single led using Python and GPIOZero
-5. **running-python3**: getting started with idle, intended for people who are new to Python
-6. **reaction-gpiozerBETA**: Add two button to the led from project 4/5 to create a simple recation time game.
+4. **reaction-gpiozerBETA**: Add two button to the led from project 4/5 to create a simple recation time game.
 Scratch will detect who pushed their button first when the led lights up and display the winner.
 Also includes a (better) Python version.
+5. **pwmled-gpiozeroBETA**: Vary the brightness of an LED through PWM with GPIOZero
+6. **RGBLed-gpiozeroBETA**: Control the colours of an RGB LED using GPIOZero
 7. **buzzerBIG-gpiozeroBETA**: A simple circuit to make a piezo buzzer buzz.
 Uses both Scratch(which is only really capable of making the buzzer tick) and Python.
 8. **alarm-gpiozeroBETA**: Combine a cheap PIR sensor with the buzzer from project 7 to create a simple intruder alarm.
 9. **minecraft_gold**: Create a trail of golden blocks behind you.